bsundsrud/vapi-rs/vapi-logger/README.md

 # tail = true may lose logs between restarts, tail = false may duplicate logs between restarts
 # default is true
 tail = true

+# List of log record types to collect.
+A list containing zero or more of "Request", "BackendRequest", "Session", "Raw".
+# Default is [], which captures all records.
+type_filter = [ "Request" ]

+# List of log reasons to collect.
+Valid values: "Unknown", "Http1", "RxReq", "Esi", "Restart", "Pass", "Fetch", "BgFetch", "Pipe"
+# Default is [], which captures all records.
+reason_filter = [ "RxReq" ]
 ```